ddbeck/3months-discord-notifier/README.md

 This tool requires Node.js 14 and expects that you have:

 - A Google Sheets API key
-- A spreadsheet with these columns and expected values:
+- A document with a sheet titled `Agendas` containing these columns and expected values:

   | `Done`                   | `Date`                                                            | `Notice`                                            |
   | ------------------------ | ----------------------------------------------------------------- | --------------------------------------------------- |
   | `TRUE` or `FALSE` values | ISO 8601-formatted dates and times in the `America/New_York` zone | A string with a brief meeting agenda or description |

+  Other columns are ignored, as long as they don't conflict with these column names.

 - A link to a Zoom call or similar meeting service
 - A Discord channel's webhook URL